-Descriptive analysis is done for answering a by asking what, phenomenon when, who, and where.
-Used in this research, to describe samples to identify causal effects 1984).
-It is (GILLETTE, statistical method through which the relationship between independent and dependent variables is calculated.
-The respective methodology was adopted due the convenience to distributional assumption, capability to take up small sample and to systematically measure the questions (Haier et al, 2014 and Oyewobi et al., 2017).
+analysis is done for answering a Descriptive phenomenon by asking what, when, how, who, and where.
+Used in this research, to describe samples to identify causal effects (GILLETTE, 1984).
+It is statistical method through which the relationship between independent and dependent variables is calculated.
+The respective methodology was adopted due to the convenience distributional assumption, capability to take up small sample and to systematically measure the questions (Haier et al., 2014 and Oyewobi et al., 2017).
 The data gathered was analyzed via SmartPLS; its path model, according to Ma (2014), comprises two models of linear equations namely an outer model and an inner one.
 As shown in Figure 1 in the literature review, the model was developed where the rectangular boxes refer to the relevant indicators and the straight arrows indicate the relation between them.
 Jointly analyzing for any error in measurements, linear causal relationships among all variables of the research model are examined through SEM (Hancock et al., 2019).
 Reliability analysis helps you understand the characteristics of measured variables and the elements that make up the scales.
 A range of widely used scale reliability variables are calculated by the reliability analysis process, and information is also provided on the relationships between individual items on the scale.
-Validity analysis ensures that the methodology used to calculate the result was effective not.
-For very valid research done, it illustrates that the results obtained link with the properties, characteristics, and variables included in the research paper.
-It is harder to evaluate the validity of a research paper, but it is important for validity too.
+Validity analysis ensures that methodology used to calculate the result was effective not.
+For very valid research or done, it illustrates that the results obtained link with the properties, characteristics, and variables included in the research paper.
+It is harder to evaluate validity of research the a paper, but it is important for validity too.
 To get an accurate result, the methodology used in the research paper must be valid.